To: Victims of Abuse is dedicated to those who have experienced abuse.

 The bystander effect was first discussed in 1964, after the murder of Kitty Genovese, a young woman who lived in a busy New York City neighbourhood.
 She was attacked by a madman with a knife; the man came back half an hour later, and attacked the victim a second time before she died.
 Numerous people heard or observed the attacks, but very little was done to call for help or offer direct assistance.
 The communication which did occur (such as to call the police, or to shout at the attacker) was somewhat helpful, but it did not occur in a clear, consistent, strong, timely manner… so there was an incredibly tragic delay, and a poor innocent woman died.
 The other people in the neighbourhood either assumed that someone else had already dealt with the issue, or that the issue was not as serious as it seemed.
 The lesson here, is that we all have a responsibility to pay attention to individuals who are in need of help.
 We cannot ignore cries for help, or assume that someone else will deal with it.
 Even if it is too dangerous to intervene directly, it is always possible to do something, such as to call the police.

 The life’s work of famous psychologist Philip Zimbardo has to do with understanding the roots of evil behavior in human society.
 One of his key findings has been that evil things often happen simply because people gradually, passively go along with bad behaviours which start to occur in a group, particularly when there is a hierarchy of power within that group.
 Once certain bad behaviours start to occur, this starts to become a new “group norm.”
-Individuals who feel this behavior is wrong often feel inhibited or afraid to speak out about it, because they feel that they might be criticized or punished by others in the group.
+Individuals who think this behavior is wrong often feel inhibited or afraid to speak out about it, because they think that they might be criticized or punished by others in the group.
 This can happen in communities, and it can happen in families.
 People tragically follow along passively, and allow harmful or abusive things to happen, without intervening or calling for help.

 Zimbardo challenges each of us to be a “hero.”
 His idea of being a hero is to be willing to speak out about injustice, and to be willing to help a person in need, even if everyone else in your group is remaining silent.
 Speaking up, or assisting others, can be scary, and can require physical and emotional energy—but these actions are brave and noble, and can be part of living a deeply satisfying life.

-If you are a neighbor, a friend, a mentor, a teacher, or a tutor… and you notice abuse going on—please, report this to the government or the police and help the victims escape from their abusive environment.
+If you are a neighbor, a friend, a mentor, a teacher, a tutor… and you notice abuse going on—please, report this to the government or the police and help the victims escape their abusive environment.

 How we walk with the broken speaks louder than how we sit with the great.
 (Bill Bennot)